SylviaRemington/react-state-management-lab/README.md

 - Once the character to be removed is identified, the **zombieFighters** state should be updated to exclude this character.
 This can be achieved by creating a new array that filters out the selected character.
 Once you have the new array, use it to set the **zombieFighters** state.

 - Each character comes with a **price**.
 Upon adding a character to your team, subtract the character’s **price** from your current **money** value.
 Think of it as spending money to recruit a team member.

-- Before adding a character to the team, check if you have enough money to afford them.
-If your money is less than the character’s price, you shouldn’t be able to add them.
-In such cases, log a message to the console, such as **"Not enough money"**.

 ### Step 7
 7. Now that you can add characters to your team let’s focus on displaying and managing them within your application’s interface.